kreanimator/AniMate/README.md

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- MediaPipe for the motion capture technology
+- Blender for the 3D animation platform